Quarterly Fund Commentary

 - Our mortgage holdings are structured with a goal of experiencing less extension risk during periods of rising interest rates.
 Agency mortgage bonds provide a stable source of income for the portfolio.
 We continue to look for opportunities to increase our agency mortgage bond exposure.
 We remain underweight Treasury bonds, especially at the very short end of the curve, and overweight high-grade spread product.
 We are committed to seeking stable income at the best available price.

-- In the past, sustained bond bear markets have not been able to get underway until the Fed tightening cycle was imminent.
-We have lowered our exposure to duration risk.
-We will remain short our benchmark duration going into year end.
-We anticipate continued demand for spread product within the high grade bond market.
+- In the past, sustained bond bear markets have not been able to get underway until the Fed tightening cycle is imminent.
+We have lowered our exposure to duration risk and will remain short our benchmark duration going into the second quarter of 2014.
 We are willing to take additional credit risk when we believe we are being compensated to do so.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.